My personal Central Park map: A complete guide to one of New York City’s most beloved sights!

 - Fun Things To Do In Central Park

-Things To Know Before Visiting Central Park
+Helpful Things To Know Before Visiting Central Park

-Central Park is huge.
 843 acres to be exact.
 In other words, this is not the type of park where you’re able to see absolutely everything in 30 minutes.
 Heck, I’ve been there more times than I can count and I still have unfinished business in Central Park.
 If your time is limited you need to prioritize what you want to see and do the most.

-Wear comfortable shoes.
 Doing a walking tour of Central Park will take a toll on your feet and legs at some point, so make sure your shoes are comfortable.
 This is not the park for fancy heels, guys (unless you bring a pair in your purse for photos, that is).

-Respect the wildlife.
+You’d think this was too obvious to mention, but experience tells me otherwise.
 Please don’t bother the birds, squirrels, turtles and other cuties in Central Park.
 Its their home.

 How To Get Around In Central Park